 21. Presentation Design Consultant.

-Yes, even the PowerPoint presentation requires outside consulting every now and then—especially if it's not your forte.
+Yes, even the PowerPoint presentation requires outside consulting every now and then—especially if it’s not your forte.
 I know I would happily outsource the visual layout of my presentation decks for work meetings, investor pitches and lectures.
-Tobias Schelle of 24Slides is living proof that you can turn your skills at slideshow presentation design into a legit side business idea—and potentially earn up to $20 a slide for your time and talents.
+Tobias Schelle of 24Slides is living proof that you can turn your skills at slideshow presentation design into legit side business ideas—and potentially earn up to $20 a slide for your time and talents.

 22. Travel Consultant.